 To reset the breaker you need to move the handle to the off position until you hear it “latch” and then turn back into the on position.
 Once reset, check to make sure all lights and outlets are working.

-If any of the following items occur please contact us for further diagnostics as there could be potential safety issues that need to be addressed.
+If any of the following items occur please contact our team of electricians in Waterbury, CT and other areas for further diagnostics as there could be potential safety issues that need to be addressed.

 1. If the breaker automatically resets into the trip position you may have a dead short on the branch wiring or a defective appliance.